Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have a tiny kitchen which lacks cabinet and counter space, which we are working on adding in the future.
 For now, I put the electric skillet, toaster, juicer, and popcorn maker on top of the fridge.
 It looks tidy and I keep my step stool by the fridge.
 It freed up some cabinet space, since they are mostly large items, and keeps what little counter space I have empty.

 To keep my small appliances from cluttering my cabinet top, but still handy I keep the box the appliance comes in.
 These boxes stack neatly in a smaller place.
 If I don't have the original box, I find one that it will fit in.
+I cover these boxes with wall paper or self stick shelf paper.
+I label the box, so it can be found in a glance.
+This works for me, as I live in a small apartment.
+I use lots of small appliances, such as a hand mixer, sandwich maker, waffle iron, and a small food chopper.

 My kitchen is very tiny and has very small cupboards.
 I don't know how to store so many appliances.